Southern Magnolia

 The benefits of planting a native Southern Magnolia

 Southern Magnolia is a native tree, meaning its been growing in its southern home area for thousands of years.
-Every hurricane, drought, season, or flood they have lived through; they are built to thrive in your yard!
-There are so many reasons to plant native plants and trees like Southern Magnolia in our yards and parks:
+Every hurricane, drought, season, or flood they have lived through; they are built to thrive in your yard.

-• Native trees and plants are the preferred food and homes of pollinators, butterflies, and songbirds
+• Native trees and plants are the preferred food and homes of pollinators, butterflies, and songbirds.

-• Native trees are made to thrive in their home area’s weather: once they are established, all they need is rain (compare this to lawns, which may need watering 3x a week!)
+• Native trees are made to thrive in their home area’s weather: once they are established, all they need is rain (compare this to lawns, which may need watering 3x a week.)

 A Southern Magnolia tree's evergreen leaves are shown with small white flowers in bloom.